codacy/codacy-analysis-cli/README.md

 ### Environment Variables

 * `CODACY_ANALYSIS_CLI_VERSION` [default: stable] - Set an alternative version of the CLI to run. (e.g. latest, 0.1.0-alpha3.1350, ...)
+* `SKIP_CONTAINER_ENGINE_CHECK` [default: false] - Skip the initial test for presence of docker socket (useful when running in systems that dont have the docker socket available)

 ### Local configuration